tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the HOL - Data Platform upgrade and migration.md

     ![The Show portal menu icon is highlighted and the portal menu is displayed.
 Create a resource is highlighted in the portal menu.](media/create-a-resource.png "Create a resource")

-2. Enter "visual studio" into the Search the Marketplace box and select Visual Studio.
+2. Enter "visual studio 2019" into the Search the Marketplace box and select Visual Studio.

     !["Visual studio 2019" is entered into the Search the Marketplace box.
 Visual Studio 2019 Latest is highlighted in the results.](./media/create-resource-visual-studio-2019-latest.png "Visual Studio 2019 Latest")

-3. On the Visual Studio 2019 Latest blade, select the Select a software plan drop down list and then select **Visual Studio 2019 Community(latest release) on Windows Server 2019 (x64)** from the list.
+3. On the Visual Studio 2019 Latest blade, select the Select a software plan drop down list and then select **Visual Studio 2019 Community (latest release) on Windows Server 2019 (x64)** from the list.

     ![The Select a software plan drop down list is expanded and Visual Studio 2019 Community (latest release) on Windows Server 2019 (x64) is highlighted in the list.](media/select-a-software-plan-visual-studio.png "Visual Studio")